manez/markdown_tester/README.md

 # Testing Markdown
-Just a place to mees around with markdown.
+Just a place to mess around with markdown.

 ## And see...
 How far